shenwei356/LexicMap/docs/content/usage/index/_index.md

  *2. -m/--masks,            ► Number of LexicHash masks (default: 40000).
                             ■ Bigger values improve the search sensitivity, increase the index size, and slow down the search speed.
-  3. -p/--seed-min-prefix,  ► Minimum length of shared substrings (anchors) in searching (maximum: 32, default: 15).
-                            ► This value is used to remove masks with a prefix of low-complexity.

   --- Seeds data (k-mer-value data) ---
  *1. --seed-max-desert      ► Maximum length of distances between seeds (default: 200).